patricklafrance/wmfnext-shell/README.md

 ### Share a custom service

 The shell offer a few services by default but by no mean covers all the services a mature application will need.
-That's why the shell runtime accept at instanciation a bucket of additional custom services to make available for all the modules.
+That's why the shell runtime accept at instanciation a bucket of additional custom services that will then be made available to all the modules.

-👉 First, create a custom tracking service in the host application.
+👉 First, create a `TrackingService` class in the host application.

 ```tsx
 // host - trackingService.ts